 Because the PLF's Excess Program is written on an optional basis, we can only succeed if careful underwriting guidelines are applied.
 In order for the PLF to offer stable, long-term excess coverage, it may be necessary to decline the applications of a few firms that do not meet the PLF’s risk profile.

-Yes.
-In the great majority of cases, the PLF's Excess Program offers full prior acts coverage to participating firms.
-However, the PLF may limit prior acts coverage in certain cases for firms with a previous history of claims or for other underwriting reasons.
+It depends.
+The PLF's Excess Program offers prior acts coverage to new applicant firms that have a current Excess policy in place with another carrier.
+However, the PLF may limit prior acts coverage in certain cases for new applicant firms with a previous history of claims or for other underwriting reasons.
 Prior acts coverage for individual attorneys in the firm is limited to work done for the firm or designated predecessor firm.
+New firm applicants that have not carried Excess previously (with the PLF or a commercial carrier) will have a retroactive date inception (RDI) limitation placed on their coverage that limits the coverage to work performed after the RDI.

 Firm mergers and splits that have already occurred should be explained on the Excess Program Application.
 In most cases of firm mergers, the PLF is able to offer prior acts coverage to all members of the merged firms so long as underwriting criteria are met.
 In the case of firm splits, the old firm probably should obtain extended reporting coverage (“tail coverage”) from its prior excess carrier, although it may be possible for the surviving portions of a split firm to obtain PLF excess coverage with prior acts coverage.